WrestleMania 23: Main event matches

 Long-time ring announcer Howard Finkel then introduced the WWE Hall of Fame Class of 2007.
 The next match featured Batista defending the World Heavyweight Championship against The Undertaker.
-The match started with Batista performing a Spear on Undertaker as the bell sounded.
+The match started with Batista performing a Spear on The Undertaker as the bell sounded.
 The match went back and forth, with both men countering each other and performing their finishers.
-Undertaker performed a Chokeslam, but Batista kicked out of the pinfall attempt.
-Undertaker was then able to perform a Last Ride to Batista for a near-fall.
-Midway through the match, Undertaker performed an Over The Top Rope Suicide Dive on Batista.
-At one point, Batista was able to perform a running powerslam on Undertaker through a broadcast table.
+The Undertaker performed a Chokeslam, but Batista kicked out of the pinfall attempt.
+The Undertaker was then able to perform a Last Ride to Batista for a near-fall.
+Midway through the match, The Undertaker performed an Over The Top Rope Suicide Dive on Batista.
+At one point, Batista was able to perform a running powerslam on The Undertaker through a broadcast table.
 Back in the ring, Batista executed a Spinebuster followed by a Batista Bomb for a near-fall.
-Undertaker then pinned Batista following a Tombstone piledriver to become the World Heavyweight Champion and emerge from WrestleMania with his winning streak intact.
+The Undertaker then pinned Batista following a Tombstone piledriver to become the World Heavyweight Champion and emerge from WrestleMania with his winning streak intact.
 The Undertaker's win made him the first wrestler to have won both the World Heavyweight Championship and the WWE Championship at WrestleMania.